 OUR MISSION

-LGL seeks to raise awareness of environmental issues and promote possible solutions through engaging and educating students, newcomers and other members of the community.
+LGL seeks to raise awareness of social and environmental issues and promote possible solutions through engaging and educating students, newcomers and other members of the community.
 LGL develops and implements programs and initiatives that promote sustainable practices within the community and provides opportunities for people to learn, get involved and foster an appreciation of their natural environment.

 OUR VISION

-Preserve, Restore, Improve Links for Greener Learning (LGL) is committed to the preservation, restoration and improvement of the natural environment.
+Preserve, Restore, Improve.
+Links for Greener Learning (LGL) is committed to the preservation, restoration and improvement of the natural environment.
 Our goal is to instill and promote balance and sustainability in the relationship between humans and the environment.

 OUR GOALS